-As you already know, customer-centric selling doesn’t focus on features but problem solutions.
-Therefore, salespeople should target decision-makers – those who see business as a whole and seek effective solutions to help them grow.
+As you already know, customer-centric sales don’t focus on features but problem solutions.
+Therefore, a sales team should target decision-makers – those who see business as a whole and seek effective solutions to help them grow.

 Sure, the end-user might adore your offer.
 But unless the C-suite thinks alike, you are wasting your time.

 How to know who is a decision-maker?
 Their job titles may vary from company to company.
 Amanda Clevinger from Snov.io offers the following division:

 - 0-10 employees: The decision-makers are usually CEOs unless the company has a CTO for the product or a CMO for marketing.

 - 10-50 employees: Here look for Vice Presidents, as a rule, they have buying power in such companies.

 - 50-500 employees: In this case, try reaching for specialized roles, such as Sales Manager, Business Development Manager, etc.

 - >500 employees: Look for a regional, specialized role, such as East Coast rep, Northern Europe rep, London rep, etc.